ItsK1tty/w1tchdocs/docs/source/reference.rst

 get_name_from_hash(``hash``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Gets the name of the vehicle based on its hash.
+Returns the name of the vehicle based on its hash.

 **Parameters:**